GYUHO Lee © 2026

 Add your final candidates to My Uni

-1. Filter Redesign — Fewer Options, Clear Intent
+1. Filter Redesign: Fewer Options, Clearer Intent

-Users didn’t need more filters — they needed meaningful ones.
+Users didn’t need more filters.
+They needed meaningful ones.

 Can you go through all the options without any issues?